Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Geforce GTX 770 should perform a lot faster than the GeForce GTX 870M in general. (explain)
+Memory BandwidthIn theory, the Geforce GTX 770 should be quite a bit faster than the GeForce GTX 870M in general. (explain)

-Texel RateThe Geforce GTX 770 should be much (more or less 27%) better at AF than the GeForce GTX 870M. (explain)
+Texel RateThe Geforce GTX 770 should be a lot (about 27%) more effective at AF than the GeForce GTX 870M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison